ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-07-great-feature-php.md

 }
 ```

-Now it’s all about FE\_Config\_Context implementation.
+Now it's all about FE_Config_Context implementation.
 You can put there whatever you want.
 Our API is quite rich and provides about 20 methods to manage partial files, data files, retrieve current context info and generate special blocks of JSON output.
-You can find inspiration in Zend\_View\_Abstract class implementation.
-There’s a lot of stones under the water that wait for you in context implementation, so probably I’ll write another article about it in future.
+You can find inspiration in Zend_View_Abstract class implementation.
+There's a lot of stones under the water that wait for you in context implementation, so probably I'll write another article about it in future.

 ## Conclusion